Authorization

 Step 1: Navigate the user to the integration’s authorization URL

-After your integration has been successfully made public in your integration’s settings page, you will be able to access the integration’s secrets in the Secrets tab.
+After your integration has been successfully made public in your integration’s settings page, you will be able to access the integration’s secrets in the Configuration tab.
 Similarly to the internal integrations, these values should be protected and should never be included in source code or version control.

 1004